 ➤ How to export links and Trails from Horse Browser

-1. To export, select the Trail you want and go to File > Copy Trail as Markdown.
-This will copy all the links as Markdown text.
+To export a single Trail, select the Trail you want and go to File > Copy Trail as Markdown.
+This will copy all the links in your current Trail as Markdown text.

-1. Paste the copied text into your preferred Markdown editor and make any necessary changes.
+Paste your copied text into your preferred Markdown editor and make any necessary changes.

 ➤ In conclusion

 Using the import tool, you can consolidate and save all your favourite sites in one easily accessible space.
 Got old links in Apple Notes?
 Just paste them into Horse Browser's Import Editor and continue your research where you left off.
+Or import that Notion page of links and start deep-diving.
 The import tool is the perfect way to keep everything in one place and create new, organised internet journeys.

 Handled through Mailchimp.
 Unsubscribe anytime.